Richard Curtis and Simon Otto Weave a Heartwarming Tale of Family, Tradition, and Holiday Magic In Netflix’s That Christmas

 For fans of heartfelt storytelling and festive nostalgia, That Christmas is set to deliver a cinematic treat.
 Directed by Simon Otto and written by Oscar-winner Richard Curtis, this animated film brings together Curtis’s signature exploration of love, family, and community with the warmth and whimsy of holiday traditions.

 Based on Curtis’s trilogy of children’s books, That Christmas intertwines a series of holiday tales filled with laughter, love, and a few chaotic surprises.
 From Santa Claus making a big mistake to families navigating messy relationships and reevaluating traditions, the film captures the humor and heartache of the season.
 Featuring a stellar voice cast led by Brian Cox as a no-nonsense Father Christmas, the movie promises to enchant audiences of all ages.
-At a recent press conference, Curtis and Otto shared insights into the creative process behind the film, reflecting on personal connections to the story, unique challenges of animation, and the universal truths that make holiday traditions resonate across generations.
+In a recent interview, Curtis and Otto shared insights into the creative process behind the film, reflecting on personal connections to the story, unique challenges of animation, and the universal truths that make holiday traditions resonate across generations.

 In addition to being a renowned children’s book author, Curtis is best known for his work on Love Actually and Notting Hill.
 What those stories share with That Christmas are the roots in themes of human connection.
 “I think of Christmas now as the time when you do understand and deal with some of the complexities of family, love, and community,” he explained.
 “The three books were not bound together, but they were all about kids.
 When we had the idea of doing [the film], we thought a lot about how would they interact with each other.”